Stream Streaming

 You can specify five notification settings: incoming (to signal new incoming data points), beforePlayback (to indicate there is a playback), afterPlayback (to indicate the playback is finished), beforePlay (to singal new data points being played), afterPlay (to mark that the play is done), next (to indicate a next sound).
 Each playback item can be either speech, sampling, and chime (default).
 To not play a notification, set it null.

-speech notify
+speech notify (default)

 Property type Description